gustafsson96/you-made-you-fitness/README.md

 * Checkout Success Page**: Displays an order summary when a purchase is successful.

-* Logout Page: Contains button for loggin out.
+* Logout Page: Contains button for logging out.

-* Contact Page**: Contains contact information and newletter signup.
+* Contact Page**: Contains contact information and newsletter signup.

 **Additional Pages:**